pgt502/gogen/README.md

 * DB code generator
 * Mock generator

 It is a simple code generator aiming to cater for 90% of the cases.
 The idea is that the code gets generated at the beginning and then a user is supposed to make any necessary changes.
 It provides a foundation and not a complete solution.
+If you use a slightly different style or types then you can adjust the templates as you like without having to change the code.

 ## Credits:
 Based on and used some of the code from [github.com/ernesto-jimenez/gogen](http://github.com/ernesto-jimenez/gogen)